BEugeneSmith/codingFashion/README.md

 # Coding Fashion
 The purpose of this project to see whether the difference in Men's and Women's clothing can be described statistically.
 As it seems, they can!
-Feel free to poke around this repository to see my analysis [here](http://nbviewer.ipython.org/github/BEugeneSmith7/codingFashion/blob/master/NordstromNotebook.ipynb). being the primary summary.
+Feel free to poke around this repository to see my analysis [here](http://nbviewer.ipython.org/github/BEugeneSmith7/codingFashion/blob/master/NordstromNotebook.ipynb).
 Though this project's primary goal is complete feel free to suggest changes that may help in the long run.

 Thanks!